freesky-edward/blogclub/tech/post/How to use manila image.md

 Then I run "ssh manila@172.24.4.5", and try to login the instance, but it doesn't work.

-## 4. So I login instance from console link, and check if the ip is configured in instance.
+## 4. Is the ip configured in instance
-After login instance and run "ifconfig", I find this isn't have "172.24.4.5" in instance.
+So I login instance from console link, and check if the ip is configured in instance.

 ```bash
 root@instance-4:/opt/stack/tempest# nova get-vnc-console  1b2f1d4e-6503-4660-923d-fdce5b7d9d2e novnc